cubeapm/docs/docs/Installation/02_configure/02_configure.md

 # Port to use for internal exchange of data between nodes for serving write requests
 cluster.port.write=3128

+# Disable New Relic infinite tracing receiver
+collector.nr.8t-disable=false

+# Host to bind New Relic infinite tracing receiver on
+collector.nr.8t-host=0.0.0.0

+# Port to bind New Relic infinite tracing receiver on
+collector.nr.8t-port=3124

 # Disable OTLP grpc receiver
 collector.otlp.grpc-disable=false